top of page

 Multivariate tools

-During the third and fourth "computing nights," we will explore tools to answer another important question in stats: "How can I derive insight from multiple measurements (i.e., variables) of my study system?"
+During this workshop we will explore tools to answer another important question in stats: "How can I derive insight from multiple measurements (i.e., variables) of my study system?"

 Pre-workshop assignment: